conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

                     fPIC: True
                     shared: False

-Finally, upload the binary package to our server to make it available for our organization, users and CI jobs:
+Finally, upload the binary package to our Artifactory repository to make it available for our organization, users and CI jobs:

+    $ conan remote add myartifactoryrepo <artifactory_url>
-    $ conan upload zlib* -r=myprivateserver -c
+    $ conan upload zlib* -r=myartifactoryrepo -c

 This way, consumers of the packages will not only enjoy the pre-compiled binaries and avoid having to always re-build from source all dependencies, but that will also provide